tmstani23/Feed-Forward-Neuralnet/README.md

 # Perceptron
-A simple neural network library.
+A simple library for doing math with matrices.

 Under development...